thijsfranck/courageous-comets/docs/contributor-guide/architecture-design.md

 ##### Vectorization

-The vectorization component is responsible for generating a vector representation of the input text.
-The vector representation is used to support similarity search, which allows users to find messages with similar content.
+The vectorization component is responsible for generating a vector embedding of the input text.
+The vector embeddings support similarity search, which allows users to find messages with similar meaning.

-Vectorization is done using the Sentence Transformers library, which provides pre-trained models for generating embeddings of text.
-The embeddings are high-dimensional vectors that capture the semantic meaning of the input text.
+Vectorization is done using the [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) transformer which maps sentences and paragraphs to a 384-dimensional dense vector space that captures the semantic meaning of the input text.

+First, a tokenizer is trained using the model and used to tokenize the text.
+The token embeddings are computed using Torch and then a pooling operation is applied on top of the contextualized word embeddings.
-First, the input text is tokenized using Sentence Transformers and passed into the transformer model to generate the embedding for each token.
-These embeddings are then averaged to generate a single embedding for the entire text.
+These embeddings are then normalized to generate a single embedding for the entire text.

-Finally, the embedding is passed into Torch to generate the final vector representation.
-This vector is stored in the database for later retrieval and analysis.
+Finally, the embedding vector is converted to bytes and this bytes representation is stored in the database for later retrieval and analysis.

 ## Database